 B) VPN (Virtual Private Network)

-Installing a VPN client will allow you to securely connect to databases from any off-campus location by routing your activity through the campus network.
+Installing the campus VPN client will allow you to securely connect to databases from any off-campus location by routing your activity through the campus network.
 Once connected, this will let you operate in the same way you would if you were on campus.
 This method is especially useful if you’re using a lot of different resources, browser bookmarks, or links you find outside of the library domain (e.g., Google or Google Scholar).
+NOTE: Do not use the default “Split-Tunnel” profile, please select “Tunnel-All” for this to work.
 See VPN for installation instructions.

 C) Proxy Bookmarklet Add-on for Web Browsers

 If you find yourself on a subscription-based resource that doesn’t recognize that you are affiliated with the U of I and prompts you to pay for the article, you can click the proxy bookmarklet so that it will then prompt you to login as a U of I user then reload the page giving you full access.
 See proxy bookmarklet for installation instructions.

 This option just allows you to manually do what the proxy bookmarklet does for you automatically – just by editing your URL.
 This can be especially useful if you want to share a link to an electronic resource with other people (like on a syllabus or course site).
 Note: if the electronic resource provides a “stable URL” or “permalink” use this as your base URL instead of the address shown in your browser’s address bar.